 During Year 1 you will study for the National Certificate, for Year 2 you will progress to the National Extended Certificate

-Exam Board: Pearson; Specification (single); Specification (double)
+Exam Board: Pearson; Specification

 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
-These are available here and outline the GCSE grades you need to take up one of the Programmes of Study at the college.
+These are available here and outline the GCSE grades you need to take up one of the Study Programmes at the college.

 Length and size of qualification: 2 year single course

 Assessment method: A combination of written / computer-based exams and coursework